julianshapiro/velocity/README.md

 ###**Updates**

+- *There's now a mailing list for big Velocity updates.
+The list will also include UI animation advice.
+Sign up on http://VelocityJS.org  (see the navigation bar).*
 - **1.0.0**: File name changed to `velocity.js`.
 Read [VelocityJS.org/#dependencies](http://VelocityJS.org/#dependencies).
 - **0.1.0**: `stop` now stops animations *immediately* (instead of only clearing the remainder of the animation queue).
 No other backwards-incompatible changes were made.